 The data items (dimensions) in the data cubes are:

 The data can be exported either to Excel or Word.
-In 'View', right click the table area and select 'Export table' from the menu.
-Choose how many rows you want to export, and whether to export to Excel or Word.
-After selecting 'OK', select 'Open' or 'Save' rather than the default 'Cancel' button.
-(If you select 'Excel' and 'Open', then next select 'Yes' rather than the default 'No' button.)
-To save the file (which is an htm file with extension .do) select 'Save as' from the top-left menu, scroll through the file type options to assign .xls (or .doc as appropriate), give the file a name and save it in the directory of your choosing.
+Right click the table area and select 'Export table' from the menu.
+Choose how many rows you want to export, and whether to export to Excel or Word or save as a tab or comma separated file.
+Give the file a name and save it in the directory of your choosing.

 Due to the multidimensional nature of the disability cube, extra steps have been taken to ensure the confidentiality of service user data.
 These are: